annakins/Skyrim/Follower Lines.md

     - The line won't pop up again until after 24 game hours, and even then, the chances are fairly low due to the conditions set (unless you have a habit of being in the same place, with 5 or more ale on your person)

 ## Bleedout Lines
+- Bleedout works if your character is not *Essential*.
+There are ways to go around that, but they are not covered here.
 - Make a bleedout variable.
 - ![img](https://imgur.com/1GyiUAY.png)
 - Go into your follower's FollowQuest.